LintianWang/lab02-300008136-300061354/Testing.md

 to see the result.
 Second, we choosed type C in design 3 and also entered the point, then run the code.
 Then, we changed the type to P to see the result.
 In design 6, we put C and the point into the code with two results, and the same with type P.
 # sample outputs from running the tests
-  # Output from Design 2
+  # Outputs from Design 2

 ```
 if the type is Polar, result as follow: